What Are We Really Made Of?

 But what if that’s not what we’re meant to be doing?

-Is it a coincidence we are seeing a rise in chronic disease while also experiencing a mental health crisis?
+Is it a coincidence we are seeing a rise in chronic disease and mental health?
 We are currently in the midst of a world pandemic that abruptly exposed the fragility of seemingly solid archaic institutions our society was built on.
 It’s not looking how it’s supposed to look anymore.
 Our addiction to living on the surface is failing us.